The Children of Charles Ponting and Mary Pearce

 - Mary Francis Ranoe nee Ponting.

-In 1861, Mary Francis Ponting, aged 30 was living at 102, High Street, Thame.
+In 1861, Charles Pearce Ponting and Mary Horsell's daughter Mary Francis Ponting, now aged 30 was living at 102, High Street, Thame.
 No occupation is given.
 Also at the address was 33 year old Emma Ponting.
 Emma was probably Mary's aunt, her father Charles' sister (see below).

 On 4 March 1876 Mary Francis Ponting married Michael Hall Ranoe at North Brixton Christ Church.
 Mary was a spinster, of Cowley Road, daughter of Charles Pearce Ponting, deceased.
 Michael Hall Ranoe was a commission agent of Cowley Road, son of James Ranoe, gentleman.
 Both were of full age, Michael would have been around 41 and Mary around 45, Michael had been married previously and had two sons